cimagecollegepatna/course/README.md

 The BBA curriculum typically covers a wide range of subjects, including accounting, finance, marketing, economics, human resources, operations management, organizational behavior, entrepreneurship, and strategic management.
 This diverse range of courses allows students to develop a well-rounded understanding of the different functional areas of business and how they interact within an organization.

+<h4><a href="https://www.cimage.in/">Which is better: BCA or BBA?</a></h4>
+When it comes to pursuing a career in the business and technology sectors, two popular undergraduate degree programs often come into consideration : Bachelor of Computer Applications (BCA) and Bachelor of Business Administration (BBA).
+Although both degrees offer valuable insights into the professional world, they differ significantly in their focus and the skills they impart.
+This article aims to shed light on the distinctions between BCA and <a href="https://www.cimage.in/best-bba-college-in-patna/">BBA</a>, helping aspiring students make informed decisions about their educational paths.